evannetwork/tnt-docs/docs/v0.3/For Developers/trusttrace-a-love-story-from-b2b/contacts-and-identities.md

 1. [Get my identity] - Whats a identity on TRUST&TRACE and how can i work with it?
 2. [Create a Contact] - entry for you (which is basically like an entry in your mobile phone's address book)
 3. [Send DID invitation] - you use the TRUST&TRACE invitation logic to send a DIDComm message invitation
-4. [Listen for updates] - short introduction in listening for didcomm messages
+4. [Listen for accepts] - short introduction in listening for didcomm messages

 ### Invitation via Email